pbuffolino/seeknay747.github.io/_posts/2025-05-18-exploring-iam-careers.md

 - **Technical Skills:** Familiarity with IAM tools and platforms (e.g., Active Directory, LDAP, SAML, MFA solutions).
 - **Analytical Skills:** Strong analytical and problem-solving abilities, with attention to detail.
 - **Communication:** Effective verbal and written communication skills, with the ability to convey complex information to non-technical stakeholders.
-- **Certifications (Preferred):** Certifications such as CompTIA Security+, vendor-specific IAM certifications from Okta, Microsoft, or similar.
+- **Certifications (Optional):** Certifications such as CompTIA Security+, vendor-specific IAM certifications from Okta, Microsoft, or similar.

 **Similar Job Titles:**